 - According to Census of India, the child sex ratio (0-6 years) in India is one of the poorest, last recorded at 918 girls for every 1000 boys in 2011.

-- Beti Bachao, Beti Padhao (Save girl child, educate girl child) is a scheme launched by Government of India to improve efficiency of welfare services meant for women.
+- Beti Bachao, Beti Padhao (Save girl child, educate girl child) is a scheme launched by Government of India to improve efficiency of welfare services meant for girl child in India.

 Indian States by Sex Ratio